Knowing how to negotiate can make this conversation much less awkward.

 As with all compensation-related negotiations, remember the tax implications!
 Just because something is not coming to you in the form of cash does not mean it’s not taxable.
 When in doubt, talk to a trusted CPA.

-I would like to wrap this up with one final piece of advice.
 Don’t agree to anything that you won’t be happy with in the long run.
 It is better to walk away from a negotiation than to accept a compromise that leaves you disgruntled before you start the job.